 A Postcode Lottery in Access and Funding

 Around 30% of local authorities reported having no defined rehab budget at all.
-In those areas budgets are combined with inpatient detox, or wider social care budgets.
-In term of transparency for families seeking rehab and an understanding of availability in their locality, this seems problematic.
-This is in contrast to Scotland where residential rehab placement and funding figures are published publicly and people can see how their local area performs.
+In those areas budgets are combined with inpatient detox or wider social care budgets.
+In terms of transparency for families seeking rehab and understanding local availability, this seems problematic.
+This is in contrast to Scotland, where residential rehab placement and funding figures are published publicly and people can see how their local area performs.
 The comparative lack of information in England is frustratingly opaque for people seeking support.
 It also risks confusion for staff supporting people seeking rehab, who may be unable to confidently offer rehab without a clear idea of funding availability.

 What’s Happening to Budgets?

 We know that rehab budgets fell by around 15% per annum from 2014 to 2020.
-More promisingly over the last three years overall rehab budgets increased by around 9% per year.
-Overall, rehab sector funding remains at record low levels and crucially despite that 9% increase over the last 3 years placements have not increased — in fact our analysis shows a small decrease last year, largely due to reductions in the West Midlands.
+More promisingly, over the last three years overall rehab budgets increased by around 9% per year.
+Overall, rehab sector funding remains at record low levels and, crucially, despite that 9% increase over the last three years, placements have not increased.
+In fact, our analysis shows a small decrease last year, largely driven by reductions in the West Midlands.

 This suggests that recent budget and expenditure increases are being absorbed by rising prices or upstream costs.
-It is worth noting that very little, if any, of the recent increased investment in substance use treatment has reached residential treatment, the mechanism promised by From Harm to Hope didn’t arrive and so the only means of rehabs accessing any additional funding to cover increasing utility costs in recent years, is to increase price.
+It is worth noting that very little, if any, of the recent increase in investment in substance use treatment has reached residential treatment.
+The mechanism promised by From Harm to Hope was not implemented, and so the only means of rehabs accessing any additional funding to cover increasing utility costs in recent years is to increase price.

 Even more striking: